 These all made eLearning more accessible, engaging, and ultimately more efficient to create.
-The App Store made a huge impact on how web developers would design for small screens and eventually mobile-responsive web pages.
-Jude added that:
+The App Store made a significant impact on how web developers would design for small screens and eventually mobile-responsive web pages.

-- IBM saved approximately $200 million after switching to e-learning as their main form of employee training.
+- IBM saved approximately $200 million after switching to eLearning as their primary form of employee training.